shahrzadnikbakhtian/places-using-GAN/README.md

 # places-using-GAN
-Generating fake image of places (scene) with Generative Adversarial Network
+using a Generative Adversarial Network to create synthetic images of locations (environments)."